-- Suppose you want to plan something such as a behavioral change, for example: exercising more often.
+- Suppose you want to plan something such as a behavioural change, for example: exercising more often.
 Just thinking about it is not enough.
 You will notice that such a plan only works effectively if you put your thoughts on paper, and you literally see your goals in front of you (Pilarczyk, 2017).

-- A study by the University of Twente shows that writing about yourself is effective in depression, because it reduces the complaints.
+- A study by the University of Twente shows that writing about yourself is effective in depression because it reduces the complaints.